 The actions taken by the PRC’s central bank on the contrary take a much firmer standpoint on the matter.

 An explanation to this strong and drastic decision is offered by Stefano Tresca in an article published on Economyup.it.
-Tresca is an entrepreneur, co-founder of Canary Wharf’s Level39, Europe’s biggest Fintech accelerator.
+Tresca is an entrepreneur, founding member of Canary Wharf’s Level39, Europe’s biggest Fintech accelerator.
 First of all, Tresca draws a clear distinction between Bitcoin and Ethereum: while bitcoins can be mined in a limited amount, at the opposite ethers – the cryptocurrency of the Ethereum ecosystem – can be issued with no maximum limit.
 An explanatory comparison could be made between gold and fiat currencies: gold is a finite resource, and owes its value from this feature, while central banks can issued much more dollars or pounds than they can guarantee.

 According to Tresca, once this fact has been assimilated, we should answer these two questions: where do the most important miners live?
 And where is the largest amount of bitcoins in the world located?
 In both cases, the PRC.
 By banning ICOs, the PRC – as we’ve just said a fundamental country in Bitcoin geopolitics – obtains two results at the same time: avoid chaos and further instability in its financial market – which has been growing fast already for some years – and prevent the issuing of several new Ethereum-based digital tokens from companies launching ICOs, thereby favouring Bitcoin, the other cryptocurrency where the country is the worldwide market leader.
 In the short-term, the PRC’s ban has resulted in a sharp fall in Bitcoin’s exchange rate: despite new ICOs lead to the issuance of new Ethereum-based tokens, in fact, these tokens can be bought using bitcoins, pushing up its demand and the already high exchange rate.
 But in the long-term, the PRC’s ban – together with the SEC’s decision to regulate ICOs in the next future – may generate a positive effect.